Gitnux/Report 2026

 User Adoption Interpretation

-In the user adoption of AI in robotics, adoption is moving beyond early trials with 41% of respondents already running AI pilots in production or near-production, while 27% of manufacturers use cloud-based analytics and 25% of warehouse operations rely on AS/RS systems and an installed base of about 2.7 million industrial robots creates the opportunity for broader AI upgrades.
+For user adoption in robotics, the clearest trend is that adoption is moving from pilots to real operations, with 41% of industrial AI-ready respondents already running AI in production or near-production, supported by 27% of manufacturers using cloud-based analytics and 25% of warehouse operations relying on AS/RS.

 Cite This Report